Tonka bean oil

 The tonka bean is a large tree species that grows up to 30 m high into the upper canopy of jungles throughout the Amazon region.
 Its wood and seeds obtain a high commercial value.

 The fruit of the tonka bean comprises 80% woody bark and 20% kernel, which in turn contains up to 43,60% of a yellow, aromatic oil.
-Twelve kg of seeds yield around one liter of oil.
+Thirty kg of seeds yields around one liter of oil.

 Research conducted at INPA’s Duke Forest Reserve showed the Leguminosae tonka bean to grow rapidly in full sun as well as in half sun.
 It is regarded as an excellent tree for reforestation due to rapid germination and fruiting.
 If coumarin and its oil find new markets, tonka bean would be a good choice in reforestation and agroforestry systems.